Liberation of France: Corsica – 1943

 Except for a brief period, Corsica had been under the control of France since the Treaty of Versailles (1768).
 In World War II, Corsica was occupied by the Kingdom of Italy from November 1942, through September 1943.
 Italy initially occupied the island (as well as parts of France) as part of Nazi Germany's Case Anton on 11 November 1942.
 At its peak, Italy had 85,000 troops on the island.
 There was some native support among Corsican irredentists for the occupation.
 Benito Mussolini postponed the annexation of Corsica by Italy until after an assumed Axis victory in World War II, mainly because of German opposition to the irredentist claims.

 Although there was mild support for the occupation among collaborationists and resistance was initially limited, it grew after the Italian invasion and by April 1943 became united, and was armed by airdrop and shipments by the Free French submarine Casabianca and establish some territorial control.

 After Mussolini's imprisonment in July 1943, German troops took over the occupation of Corsica.
 The Allied invasion of Italy began 3 September 1943, leading to Italy's surrender to the Allies, with the main invasion force landing in Italy on 9 September.
 The local resistance signaled an uprising for the same day, beginning the liberation of Corsica (Operation Vesuvius).

 The Allies did not initially want such a movement, preferring to focus their forces on the invasion of Italy.
 However, in light of the insurrection, the Allies acquiesced to Free French troops landing on Corsica, starting with an elite detachment of the reconstituted French I Corps landing (again by the submarine Casabianca) at Arone near the village of Piana in northwest Corsica.
 This prompted the German troops to attack Italian troops in Corsica as well as the Resistance.
 The Resistance, and the Italian 44 Infantry Division Cremona and 20 Infantry Division Friuli engaged in heavy combat with the German Sturmbrigade Reichsführer SS.
-The Sturmbrigade was joined by the 90th Panzergrenadier Division and the Italian XII Paratroopers Battalion/ 184th Paratroopers Regiment 184th Paratroopers Division "Nembo", which were retreating from Sardinia through Corsica, from Bonifacio to the northern port of Bastia.
+The Sturmbrigade was joined by the 90th Panzergrenadier Division and the Italian XII Paratroopers Battalion/ 184th Paratroopers Regiment 184th Infantry Division "Nembo", which were retreating from Sardinia through Corsica, from Bonifacio to the northern port of Bastia.
 There were now 30,000 German troops in Corsica withdrawing via Bastia.
 On 13 September elements of the 4th Moroccan Mountain Division landed in Ajaccio to try to stop the Germans.
 During the night of 3 to 4 October, the last German units evacuated Bastia, leaving behind 700 dead and 350 POWs.